+3. Pools:

-- 3. Pools: - a.
+- a.
 Draining and re-filling is permitted only onto pervious surfaces or onto a surface where water will be transmitted directly to a pervious surface, and only if: - i.
-Draining excess water from pool due to rain in order to lower water to maintenance level; - ii.
-Repairing, maintaining, or replacing pool components that have become hazardous; or - iii.
+Draining excess water from pool due to rain to lower water to maintenance level. - ii.
+Repairing, maintaining, or replacing pool components that have become hazardous. - iii.
 Repair of a pool leak. - b.
-Public/community swimming pools are allowed to fill or replenish water in order to maintain safe levels of water quality for human contact and for maintenance as outlined above. - 4.
-Outside Water Features: - a) Operation of outside water features except for, ornamental fountains with a 4 inch emission or fall of water1 that are recirculating, is prohibited, except where such features are used for aeration necessary to sustain aquatic life or maintain water quality.
-(This provision includes recirculating fountains associated with aesthetic ponds and swimming pools unless required for filtration). - b) Operation of outdoor misting systems at a commercial facility is prohibited, except between the hours of 4 p.m. and midnight, - c) Splash pad type fountains must be recirculating and should have an automatic timer shut-off feature when not in use unless public health and safety is compromised by installing a shut-off feature. - d) Any commercial business or HOA that utilizes on-site beneficial reuse shall be exempt during declared DSWSC Drought Stages 2 and 3 regarding: splash pad sites, water slides, or recreational water devices. - 5.
-Ponds:
+Public/community swimming pools are allowed to fill or replenish water to maintain safe levels of water quality for human contact and for maintenance as outlined above.

+4. Outside Water Features:

+- a) Operation of outside water features except for, ornamental fountains with a 4-inch emission or fall of water1 that are recirculating, is prohibited, except where such features are used for aeration necessary to sustain aquatic life or maintain water quality.
+This provision includes recirculating fountains associated with aesthetic ponds and swimming pools unless required for filtration. - b) Operation of outdoor misting systems at a commercial facility is prohibited, except between the hours from 4 p.m. to midnight. - c) Splash pad type fountains must be recirculating and should have an automatic timer shut-off feature when not in use unless public health and safety is compromised by installing a shut-off feature. - d) Any commercial business or HOA that utilizes on-site beneficial reuse shall be exempt during declared DSWSC Drought Stages 2 and 3 regarding splash pad sites, water slides, or recreational water devices.

+5. Ponds:

 Ponds used for aesthetic, amenity, and/or storm water purposes may maintain water levels only necessary to preserve the integrity of the liner and operating system.
-DSWSC may request specific design documentation regarding a pond and the intended purpose.